foogunlana/interview/webdev0618.md

 This interview is intended for a developer who is primarily skilled in front-end development, but has sufficient knowledge of back-end development tools.

 #### Submissions
-Please create a private [bitbucket](https://bitbucket.org/) repository and add foluso_ogunlana@stearsng.com as a contributor.
+Please create a private [bitbucket](https://bitbucket.org/) repository and add foluso_ogunlana and oluwoleco as a contributor.

 #### Deadlines
 You will be given at least 2 days to complete the tasks below.
 You may also bring the task to your in-person interview to be completed there (you will be given time to do so).